IntegralEd/rl-platform/shared/docs/apr-14-back-on-main-checlist.md

 - Screenshot console output at each step
 - Document any deviations or issues
 - Update implementation status doc after each gate

+## Next Steps [UPDATED: April 14, 2025]
+- Ready to push back to Main branch now that Gates 1 and 2 are complete
+- After merging to main, we will trigger a GitHub Pages build
+- Console logs will be added to the dashboard to indicate what components are in focus
+- Will continue with Gate 3 (Merit MVP) after main branch stabilization
+- Dashboard now has proper console logging to indicate tab/component focus
+- Added diagnostic information in browser console for tracking component loading